 You get into her Prius and head back to her apartment, but you end up being the "designated driver."
 Bad move.
 It's no surprise when Seattle PD lights you up.
 Major problem.
 You can't do any of the field sobriety tests without falling over.
 What's going to happen next?
 Here's some general information on a Seattle DUI case.

 After you were arrested, the nice police officer likely took you to jail.
 Whether this is your first DUI or your third, we are sure you'd rather not spend an extended time locked up.
+If you committed a felony, you'll likely be there until your arraignment.
+If not, you may have been released with a promise to appear at one of Seattle's courts at a later time.

 What About My Driver's License?